firavoyage/blogging/projects.md

 but the game itself just offers something like a bookmark,you can only continue reading and go forward skipping are disabled and reread is just like a dictionary including scrolling texts and voice-playing buttons and most importantly,all these vid are in english,it may opens a whole new world for chinese
+  - idea
+nothing special.
+i would like to read the book again,just like many other steamers. and this time i will meet more characters and make vid.
   - inspired by
 memoir of prosperity
 playboy's promise